ivbrajkovic/js-chronicles/Functional JavaScript/composition.md

 ```
 Here, each function has a clear purpose: summing prices, applying discounts, and formatting the result.
 Together, they form a logical flow where the output of one function feeds directly into the next.
 This structure keeps the focus on the **domain logic**—calculating totals with discounts—while abstracting away the implementation details.

-Function composition doesn’t just help you shift focus to intent—the **what**—while letting the **how** fade into the background.
+Function composition help you shift focus to intent—the _what_—while letting the _how_ fade into the background.
 By breaking workflows into modular, reusable functions, you create solutions that are intuitive to reason about and evolve gracefully, even as complexity grows.
 This approach enables your code to extend seamlessly, reducing errors and fostering collaboration, so you can tackle even the most intricate systems. ✨

+Function composition helps shift your focus to the intent—the _what_—while allowing the _how_ to fade into the background.
+By breaking workflows into modular, reusable functions, you craft solutions that are intuitive to understand and evolve gracefully as complexity grows.
+This approach ensures your code extends seamlessly, reduces errors, and fosters collaboration, enabling you to tackle even the most intricate systems with confidence. ✨

 ---